tymyrddin/purple/source/docs/distribution-networks/simulation-substrate.md

 ## Design pattern

-System-portrait provides the skeleton:

-- Control architecture: SCADA system with EMS/DMS, historian layer, centralised authentication
-- Field devices: protection relays, RTUs communicating over standard protocols, Smart Grid Terminals
-- Asset management: maintenance workflow system with audit trails
-- Enterprise systems: ERP for financial and procurement, cloud platforms for business applications
-- Staffing and procedures: contractors under long-term framework contracts, documented work plans and switching plans, shift schedules
-- Constraints: capital regulation, legacy equipment, labour shortages, regulatory pressure

-A testbed instantiates that skeleton with evidence-emitting systems, constraint layers, and representative operational load.
-The questions observable-semantics asks then have answers.
+[System-portrait](operating-context/system-portrait.md) already supplies the skeleton, the control architecture, field devices, asset management, enterprise systems, staffing and constraints.
+A testbed instantiates that skeleton with evidence-emitting systems, constraint layers and a representative operational load, and the questions observable semantics asks then have answers.

 Did a relay settings change occur outside a scheduled maintenance window?
 Evidence exists: there is a work order, a switching plan, a contractor shift log, and a relay sequence-of-events.
 Either they all align, or they don't.